-Put your new sections into new pots (I use the one gallon size) with well draining potting mix.
-Personally I like a custom mix of 50% regular potting soil and 50% Cactus potting soil.
+The best soil for the snake plant is a well-draining potting mix.
+Personally, I like a custom mix of 50% regular potting soil and 50% Cactus potting soil.

-I place them in a crock for more bottom weight but you can just plant them up in ceramic pots that have more weight to them than the plastic used here.
+I place them in a crock for more bottom weight but you can just plant them up in ceramic or terracotta pots that have more weight to them than the plastic used here.

 The brown tips I will cut off at an angle and before I know it these new plants are putting out babies..